sustainability-our-core-impact-louise-and-friend

 Since 2018, Demant’s Hearing Care business area Audika Group has been championing global efforts to actively elevate the hearing healthcare agenda all around the world through the International Campaign for Better Hearing.
 This campaign is dedicated to raising awareness about the vital importance of hearing health.
 It emphasizes the benefits of treating hearing loss, the serious consequences of neglecting it as well as the importance of early hearing screenings.

 Research1 indicates that fifty percent of adults over the age of 60 years are affected by clinically meaningful hearing loss.
-Early detection and timely intervention are crucial, especially from this age onwards, to address the problem as early as possible and reduce the risk of other problems related to hearing loss.
-Therefore, all participating hearing clinics offer free hearing test for different age groups, including anyone aged 60 or above.
+Early detection and timely intervention are crucial, especially from this age onwards, to address the problem as early as possible and reduce the risk of other challenges related to hearing loss.
+Therefore, all participating hearing clinics offer free hearing tests for different age groups, including anyone aged 60 or above.

 1 Deal, J. A., Reed, N. S., Pedersen, E. C., & Lin, F. R. (2020).
 Causes and Consequences of Age-Related Hearing Loss.
 In K. S. Helfer, E. L. Bartlett, A. N. Popper, & R. R. Fay (Eds.), Aging and Hearing (pp. 173-198)